DeveloperRejaul/React-Native-Artificial-Intelligence/README.md

 A brief description of what this project does and who it's for

-## React Native Artificial Intelligence
+## React Native Artificial Intelligence for Mobile and Web

 Add badges from somewhere like: [shields.io](https://shields.io/)